Jamin-R12/HK-Omicron-Vaccine-Study/README.md

 This script contains the core functions for the SEIR model and observational processes:

 seiir.model: Implements the deterministic SEIR system with vaccination and infection dynamics.
-TransRep: Combines the SEIR model with observational processes to simulate severe health outcomes (hospitalizations, severe cases, deaths) and outputs daily incidence rates.
+TransRep: Combines the SEIR model with observational processes (severe disease delay pmfs) to simulate severe health outcomes (hospitalizations, severe cases, deaths) and outputs daily incidence rates.
 Includes utility functions for age group conversions and slope calculations for severe outcome probabilities.

 1.3 Model_run.R